2023 International Court of Justice judges election

 The 2023 International Court of Justice election was held on 9 November 2023 at the United Nations Headquarters in New York City.
 In the set of triennial elections, the General Assembly and the Security Council concurrently elect five judges to the Court for nine-year terms.
+From the nine candidates, the five winners were Juan Manuel Gómez Robledo Verduzco (Mexico), Sarah Cleveland (United States), Bogdan Aurescu (Romania), Hilary Charlesworth (Australia) and Dire Tladi (South Africa).

 Background

 The International Court of Justice (ICJ), based in The Hague, is one of the principal organs of the United Nations.
 The court consists of 15 judges, with five judges elected every three years.
 In the case of death or other vacancy, a judge is elected for the remainder of the term.
 Judges are required to be independent and impartial; they may not exercise any political or administrative function, and do not act as a representative of their home state.
 Elections of members of the Court are governed by articles 2 through 15 of the Statute of the International Court of Justice.

-In February 2024, the terms of five judges will expire: Joan Donoghue of the United States, currently the President of the Court; Kirill Gevorgian of Russia, currently the Vice-President of the Court; Mohamed Bennouna of Morocco; Patrick Robinson of Jamaica; and Hilary Charlesworth of Australia.
-Each is eligible for re-election.
+In February 2024, the terms of five judges were due to expire: Joan Donoghue of the United States, then the President of the Court; Kirill Gevorgian of Russia, then the vice-president of the Court; Mohamed Bennouna of Morocco; Patrick Robinson of Jamaica; and Hilary Charlesworth of Australia.
+Each was eligible for re-election.

-Composition of the Court

 Prior to the election, the composition of the Court was as follows: